vincentmorneau/apex-pwa/doc/part1.md

-# Part 1: Introducing PWAs
+# Part 1: Introducing PWA

 > This blog post series intends to cover everything there is to know about turning an APEX application into a Progressive Web App.
 >